-The driver is listening to the wilderness listening, around our group, which includes himself, the car, the doe and the calf.
+The driver is listening to the wilderness listening, around our group, which includes himself, the car, the doe and the fawn.

 The driver thinks hard for everyone, and the reader has to think hard too.
 The swerving is a momentary change of thought but in the end the driver does the one thing he knew he had to do from the moment he stopped for that deer.